ZhiqingXiao/rl-book/README.md

 11. 综合案例：棋盘游戏
 12. 综合案例：自动驾驶

+本书 QQ 群：935702193。

 # Reinforcement Learning: Theory and Python Implementation

-** The First Reinforcement Learning Tutorial Book with Tensorflow 2 Implementation**
+**The First Reinforcement Learning Tutorial Book with Tensorflow 2 Implementation**

+This is a tutorial book on reinforcement learning, with explanation of theory and Python implementation.
+- Theory: Starting from a uniform mathematical framework, this book derives the theory and algorithms of reinforcement learning, including all major algorithms such as eligibility traces and soft actor-critic algithms.
-We support Python 3.7, Gym 0.13 and Tensorflow 2.
+- Practice: Every chapter is accompanied by high quality implementation based on Python 3.7, Gym 0.14, and Tensorflow 2.

 ### Table of Contents